Grocery list? Check. Coupons? Got ’em. Eat a snack so you won’t shop hungry? Done. Mentally prepared to resist impulse buys? Totally.

 It is possible to run a gauntlet of 10,000 impulse buys on your way to the milk without succumbing — but it sure isn’t easy.

 Solution: Stay focused on buying what you need, and nothing more.
-Remember that your long-term goal is to stay out of debt and become financially independent.
+Remember your long-term goals, which likely include staying out of debt and becoming financially independent.
 If you spend $25 per week on impulse buys, you’ve just lost $1,300 over the course of a year that could have been used to pay down debt or to fund your retirement.

 2. Tempting you to buy foods that ‘go together’

 You spot a bag of some heavily-advertised tortilla chips.
 That’s OK — you’ve got a coupon.
 Too bad you don’t have another coupon for those jars of salsa sitting next to them.

 In the blink of an eye, they’re both in your cart.
 So much for that carefully planned list.

 Solution: Coupons are great — but only when they are for things you really need.
 Using a coupon to buy something not on your list starts you down the slippery slope to overspending.
 Only use coupons for things you truly need.

 It’s a secret that real estate agents have known for years: The smell of freshly-baked cookies can help turn an open house into your next home.

 If the smell of fresh-baked cookies will persuade you to drop $200,000 on a house, how are you supposed to resist dropping $4.95 on fresh-baked cookies?